n3wjack/sitecrawler/README.md

 # Todo

 To get a basic version:
-- Add a timer to stop crawling after x seconds
+- Add the referer as info to the link & output CSV, so you can see on what page there is a broken link.
 - Add a way to log info/debug level stuff instead of using console.writeline
-- Make the webcrawler class async (?)
+- Make the webcrawler class async because it's fancy (?)

 # To Fix